etw0001/cse15l-lab-reports/labreport3.md

 ```

 **Example 2**
-* The following command searches for and returns all files/directories containing the string `"Bahamas"`.
+* The following command searches for and returns all files and directories containing the string `"Bahamas"`.
 This is useful for finding all files and directories that contain a certain string.
 ```
 $ find written_2 -name "Bahamas*"
 ```